 From Boulders Beach, head to Simon’s Town to visit the South African Naval Museum.
 Then, take a drive along the False Bay coastline to Kalk Bay for some of Kalky’s famous fish and chips in the Kalk Bay Harbor.

-Franschhoek.
 Food, Wine & History

-At less than 90 minutes by car, Franschhoek is a great day trip from Cape Town.
+Less than 90 minutes by car, Franschhoek is a great day trip from Cape Town.
 Franschhoek, which translates to the French Corner; is one of the oldest towns in South Africa.

 Characterised by its Cape Dutch buildings set against impressive mountain ranges, Franschhoek was established by the French Huguenots when they started farming the area around 1688.
 Visit the Huguenot Museum and Memorial to learn about the picturesque town’s heritage.